pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

 ### Invalid certificate

-If you execute the command to install the PolyLogyx client with administrative privileges but with an invalid certificate, the UI show message below and will redirect to a log file path.
+If you execute the command to install the EclecticIQ client with administrative privileges but with an invalid certificate, the UI show message below and will redirect to a log file path.

 ``` Downloadng files from server failed.```